When is tuition due?

 I have a Bursar’s Office hold on my account.
 Who do I contact for further information?

-Students who have a balance after the payment due date will have a hold placed on their account and unable to register for classes.
-To discuss your hold, the student will need to meet with someone in the Bursar’s Office or email the Bursar’s Office at email@example.com or call 812-464-1842.
+Students who have a balance after the payment due date will have a hold placed on their account and will be unable to register for classes.
+To discuss your hold, the student will need to meet with someone in the Bursar’s Office or email the Bursar’s Office at firstname.lastname@example.org or call 812-464-1842.

 I just paid my bill.
 When will my hold be lifted so I can register?

 If your hold is due to a past due balance and has been paid in full, your hold will be removed once the payment is posted.
+This might take up to 24 hours.

 I have financial aid next semester.
 Can I use those funds to have my hold lifted to register?